-- All investments consistent with relevant law, New Zealand's international agreements and Government policy. - Engagement with entities that breach the Authority's standards and exclusion when engagement fails. - Collaboration with other CFIs on responsible investment policies and practice. - Publication of list of excluded investments. - Review Investment Objective, Benchmarks, Investment Beliefs and Operating Model every 5 years. - Review Portfolio annually. - Review and evaluate markets, strategies and incumbent asset managers against expected outcomes 3 yearly. - Identify and evaluate new strategies and managers opportunistically and introduce when justified by expected contribution to objectives.
+- All investments consistent with relevant law, New Zealand's international agreements and Government policy. - Engagement with entities that breach the Authority's standards and exclusion when engagement fails. - Collaboration with other CFIs on responsible investment policies and practice. - Publication of list of excluded investments - Assessment of Fund's exposure to climate related risks and opportunities and alignment with Government policies to reduce global greenhouse gas emissions.